 Chase offers several savings accounts that pair with a highly regarded mobile banking app to help you achieve your financial goals.
-However, these accounts do little to help you grow your savings; even the big bank’s top-yielding account is very low, and you can easily find higher rates elsewhere.
+These accounts, however, will do little to boost your savings; even the rate on the big bank’s top-yielding account is very low, and higher rates can easily be found elsewhere.

-Chase earned 3.4 out of 5 stars in Bankrate’s review across its deposit products.
+Chase earned 3.4 out of 5 stars in Bankrate’s review across its deposit products, while its savings accounts scored 2.7 out of 5 stars.

 Chase savings account rates

-Chase offers two main savings account options: the standard and the premier relationship accounts.
-The premier relationship accounts pay a higher yield in exchange for a higher balance, but they also require you to link a Chase checking account and make at least five transactions per month.
+Chase offers two main savings account options: standard and premier relationship.
+The premier relationship account pays a higher yield but also requires a linked Chase checking account and at least five transactions a month using the linked account.

 |Account name||Interest rate||APY||Minimum deposit|